- Pastoral Curriculum

-The Government introduced the Pupil Premium five years ago with the aim of increasing social mobility, reducing the attainment gap between the highest and lowest achieving pupils nationally and enabling more students from disadvantaged backgrounds to attend top universities.
+The Government introduced the Pupil Premium in April 2011 with the aim of increasing social mobility, reducing the attainment gap between the highest and lowest achieving pupils nationally and enabling more students from disadvantaged backgrounds to attend top universities.

 During 2019/20 Highsted Grammar School received funding for 73 pupils in years 7 – 11 at £935 per pupil, totalling £68,820.

 Careful thought has been given as to the way in which the school has used this funding to ensure the maximum impact on pupil attainment.
-The school has been guided by research evidence gathered by The Sutton Trust / Education Endowment Foundation on the most effective strategies to improve learning, particularly for less advantaged students.
+The school has been guided by research evidence gathered by The Sutton Trust / Education Endowment Foundation on the most effective strategies to improve learning, particularly for less advantaged pupils.

 Pupil Premium Support Strategy

 - A member of support staff has been appointed with a specific brief to support Pupil Premium students.
 Support provided included individual one-to-one mentoring, assisted revision sessions and catch up classes following any incidents of absence.

-- Staff training and development - focusing on the most effective ways of providing pupils with feedback on their class/homework assignments and assessment tests.
+- Staff training and development has focused on the most effective ways of providing pupils with feedback on their class/homework assignments and assessment tests.
 This training was delivered to all teaching staff through our Professional Learning Programme.
 All staff received over two hours of training during the academic year.

 Special Educational Needs and Disability (SEND) – as a significant number of the most vulnerable and deprived pupils are also on the Inclusions Profile (SEND register), some of the funding has been used to ensure that staff received awareness and specific training on the different needs of the SEND pupils they are teaching.
 SEND pupils are supported to aspire to a place in university, a higher education college or a work placement.
 The school attributes resources to the provision of mentors to support these pupils on a one-to-one basis.

-Last academic year the pupil premium was used to support pupils in the following ways:
+Last academic year the Pupil Premium funding was used to support pupils in the following ways: